 In the sweltering summer, iced tea is a must.
-The Southern tradition is sweet tea, but if you've got real tea, you might find it better with less.
-Drown it in sugar, add a touch of honey, or keep it clean and nsweet--enjoy it however you like!
-The only thing we ask, is please use some good quality tea.
-Not those dusty old bags, but fresh, loose leaf tea that will impart rich and complex flavors.
+The Southern tradition is sweet tea, but if you're using loose leaf tea, you might find it better with less.
+Drown it in sugar, add a touch of honey, or enjoy it just how it is, we won't judge.
+The better the tea though, the better it will taste.
+Fresh, loose leaf tea that will impart rich and complex flavors.

 The key steps are :

 generally use the normal amount of tea >> use half the water and steep it hot >> add the other half of the water cold.